wujlin/Synthetic_City/README.md

 Research code for creating a multi-attribute geographically explicit synthetic population for the United States.

-The current mainline follows the SIGSPATIAL 2026 manuscript: a hierarchical diffusion-based generative framework reconstructs region-specific joint distributions of five attributes (age, gender, education, employment, and income), then converts the predicted joint distributions into synthetic individuals with geographically explicit home and workplace locations.

 ## Data Release

 The release-format synthetic population dataset is hosted on OSF: